SNTSVV/FAQAS_MASS/README.md

-# FAQAS_DataDrivenMutator
+# DAMAt_DataDrivenMutator

-This project describes the FAQAS DataDrivenMutator to execute data-driven mutaton of systems that work with buffers.
+This project describes the DAMAt DataDrivenMutator to execute data-driven mutaton of systems that work with buffers.

 The main project folder is mutator/ please refer to README.md in that folder.